 Here we put it all together and offer the frame of brand communication with the audience

-The strong brand identity results in brand awareness over time.
-The brand awareness requires consistent messaging.
+A strong brand identity results in brand awareness over time.
+Brand awareness requires consistent messaging.
 And crafting a consistent message requires keeping your channels harmonized.
 All-of-them!

 Meet the brand archetypes